wengsy150943/Leopard/README.md

 2. `./Bug List.pdf` contains the representative bugs found by Leopard.
 3. `./Interesting Bugs.pdf` demonstrates the several bugs found in TiDB.
 4. `./BugReporducer` is the detailed reproduce step for several bugs found in TiDB.
-5. `./Isolation Level.pdf` describes the definition and implementation of isolation levels in popular commercial DBMSs.
+5. `./IL_Description.pdf` describes the definition and implementation of isolation levels in popular commercial DBMSs.

 # Bug Reproducer